Medial forebrain bundle: Potential role in diagnosis/treatment

 The medial forebrain bundle may serve as a target in treating treatment-resistant depression.
 Since the MFB connects areas of the brain which are involved with motivated behavior, mood regulation, and antidepressant response the stimulation of the MFB through deep brain stimulation could be an effective form of treatment.
+However, the anatomical definition of the tract system targeted by deep brain stimulation in humans has been intensively discussed and may indeed form the anterior limb of the internal capsule (and not the medial forebrain bundle proper, as defined in rodents).
+This topic has been worked up by Suzanne Haber and other anatomists in detailed review articles.
 Subjects that receive the deep brain stimulation treatment in the medial forebrain bundle have been reported to have high remission rates with normative functioning and no adverse side effects.

 The medial forebrain bundle may also serve to study abuse-related drug effects through intracranial self-stimulation.
 ICSS targets the MFB at the level of the lateral hypothalamus and elicits a range of responses from the subject through stimulation to acquire a baseline of responses.
 From this baseline the subject is then exposed to varying levels of stimuli in that are high/low in amplitude and frequency.
 These responses are then compared to the baseline of the subject to detect for sensitivity to the stimuli.
 Based on the sensitivity of the response from the subject, a level of inference on the drug abuse potential can be made.